These Numbers Show Favorable Signs for Express Inc. (EXPR)

 Express Inc. (EXPR): Who are the competitors?

-The company’s main competitors (and peers) include The Gap Inc. (GPS) that is trading 68.84% up over the past 12 months.
-The Buckle Inc. (BKE) is 81.30% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 6.31% from the last report on Dec 30, 2020 to stand at a total of 8.02 million short shares sold with a short interest ratio of 0.18.
+The company’s main competitors (and peers) include The Gap Inc. (GPS) that is trading 78.58% up over the past 12 months.
+The Buckle Inc. (BKE) is 83.32% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -21.75% from the last report on Jan 14, 2021 to stand at a total of 7.22 million short shares sold with a short interest ratio of 0.12.